Friday, 22 July 2016

 Petite Autane 2516m 2hrs 15mins

-From our chambres d'hôtes nestled above the Champsaur valley in the Parc des Ecrins we had a magnificent view of Petite Autane, a 2500 metre peak above the ski resort of St-Leger.
+From our chambres d'hôtes nestled above the Champsaur Valley in the Parc des Ecrins we had a magnificent view of Petite Autane, a 2500-metre peak above the ski resort of St-Leger.
 I immediately logged it as an objective and thought that it could be climbed in 4 hours or so.
-The was before I realised that it is a 1300 metre climb including a scramble up a steep rocky ridge to the summit.
-After the first three days of superb walking and climbing in the Alps at the head of the Drac valley, our last day in the Champsaur provided a chance to climb Petite Autane in the early part of the day before the threatened thunder storms moved in.
+That was before I realised that it is a 1300-metre climb including a scramble up a steep rocky ridge to the summit.
+After the first three days of superb walking and climbing in the Alps at the head of the Drac Valley, our last day in the Champsaur provided a chance to climb Petite Autane in the early part of the day before the threatened thunderstorms moved in.

 By 2:30pm I was sitting with a 75cl bottle of local beer after a swim in the pool.
 I could easily get used to summers in the Alps.
-Climbing 1300 metres in perfect visibility and low humidity and getting back to base by 2pm is an awful lot easier on the eye and the body than an 8 or 9 hour slog round a couple of Scottish hills with a high likelihood of rain, wind, poor visibility before a 2 hour drive home.
+Climbing 1300 metres in perfect visibility and low humidity and getting back to base by 2pm is an awful lot easier on the eye and the body than an 8 or 9-hour slog around a couple of Scottish hills with a high likelihood of rain, wind, poor visibility before a 2-hour drive home.
 But I did miss the midges.

-Alpine flowers, a fine substitute for boggy ground
+Alpine flowers, are a fine substitute for boggy ground

 At the summit